csandorfr/SN_Atlas/README.md

 # Cell type specific analyses

-This repository contains an RMarkdown document including a "complete" version with full R code to perform to identify disease-relevant Substantia nigra cell types across 33 diseases and traits with LDSCORE
+This repository contains an RMarkdown document including a "complete" version with full R code to perform to identify disease-relevant Substantia nigra (SN) cell types across 33 diseases and traits with LDSCORE

 ## Material